DaviBe92/AutoSplit64/README.md

 - **OBS Plugin** (*preffered*)
 - **Window Capture**

-Make sure you have your capture software open (i.e., OBS, AmaRecTV), then open the Capture Editor (`Right-Click -> Edit Coordinates`):

 #### OBS Plugin

 The AutoSplit64+ Grabber OBS plugin sends the gameplay directly to AutoSplit64+ before any modifications are done to it.
 Changing size, adding effects, overlays, etc. are not captured do not influence the result.